zznam/deno-zznam-blog/posts/2_blog_with_image.md

 This is my second blog post!

-This is a remote image
+This is a local image

 ![Tux, the Linux mascot](./assets/images/tux.png)